joinpursuit/Pursuit-Core-Web/react_2/react-testing/README.md

 * Share what you changed with the rest of the class or a neighbor

-### Testing StatusBar
+### Testing ProgressBar
-Similar to how we tested `DonationCard` now you test the `StatusBar` component.
-Take a look at `StatusBar.jsx` and make sure you understand the component first.
+Similar to how we tested `DonationCard` now you test the `ProgressBar` component.
+Take a look at `ProgressBar.jsx` and make sure you understand the component first.

 Implement the following tests